Equivariant correspondences and the Borel-Bott-Weil theorem: Introduction

-Theorem \ref{thm:intro:main_theorem} follows from a kind of intertwining formula involving other holomorphic correspondences.
-These are defined as follows.
+The Theorem \ref{thm:intro:main_theorem} is thus a \(\K\)-theoretic version of the Serre duality part of the Borel-Bott-Weil Theorem: a degree-shifting isomorphism between two Dolbeault cohomology groups (representations) has been re-stated as an equality, up to a specified sign, of (virtual) \(\K\)-representations.

+The focus of this article is the $KK$-theory which lies behind Theorem \ref{thm:intro:main_theorem}.
+The proof of the theorem uses the theory of equivariant correspondences and runs as follows.

 The Weyl group element $w$ conjugates the subgroup $B$ to another minimal parabolic subgroup $B_w$.
 The homogeneous space $G/B\cap B_w$ admits a pair of natural $K$-equivariant holomorphic fibrations to $G/B$ and $G/B_w$.
 Since the latter space is $K$-equivariantly biholomorphic to $G/B$, we have realized $G/B\cap B_w$ as a holomorphic fibred space over $G/B$ in two different ways.
-In fact, in each case $G/B\cap B_w$ is $K$-equivariantly biholomorphic to the total space of a complex \(K\)-equivariant vector bundle over $G/B$.
-Using the Thom class associated to one of these equivariant bundles we obtain a \(K\)-equivariant holomorphic correspondence
+In fact, in each case $G/B\cap B_w$ is $K$-equivariantly biholomorphic to the total space of a complex vector bundle over $G/B$.
+Using the Thom class $\otherThom{w}$ associated to the latter of these fibrations we get a \(K\)-equivariant holomorphic correspondence